-Now, of course theres a lot to see in Zürich.
-I’ve listed many of the things that you can do here, and I’ve put an asterisk (*) next to the things that I managed to see in my one day in Zürich.
-If you have the time, definitely try taking a day trip like I did and spend one amazing day in Lucerne, or to Mount Titlis!
+Now, of course, there’s a lot to see in Zürich.
+Below are some of the top places to visit with just 24 hours in Zurich.
+If you have the time, definitely try taking a day trip on your extra days and spend one amazing day in Lucerne, or to Mount Titlis!

 Grossmünster Church was founded by Charlemagne and was built between 1100 AD – 1220.
 The Swiss-German Reformation began here and the church itself is built upon the city’s patron saints according to legend.

-Climbing to the top of the Grossmünster actually gives you one of the best views of the entire city.
+Climbing to the top of the Grossmünster actually gives you one of the best views of the entire city and it’s one of the best things to do with 24 hours in Zurich.
 If you’re up for the 200 step challenge, you will surely be rewarded.
 It costs about CHF 5.
 The views are ones that you will never forget, trust me!
 Looking down below at the lake and the cityscape with the Swiss Alps in the background is truly breathtaking.

 Bahnhofstrasse is the shopping street downtown and it is one of the world’s most expensive shopping areas!
 Even if you can’t afford anything there, it’s fun to just walk around and people-watch.